ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

 Openssl which contains crypto libraries and TLS support.

-We use git as the repository framework.
+We use Git as the repository framework.

 You must install these as well as standard C++ compilers and libraries.
 The Certifier Service is written in Go, so you also need to install that to build and use